Adityak4201/Sort-numbers-your-way/README.md

+#Sort Numbers your way

 Project Description:

-This is a web application build in HTML, CSS and Java.
+This is a web application build in HTML, CSS and Javascript.

 It takes input as numbers and outputs them in a sorted fashion.